 Each one of your teeth is its own system and is made up of three layers, and each one is important in its own way.
 If you develop a problem with the pulp in the interior of one of your teeth, our dentists can relieve your pain and restore the health of the tooth with an endodontic treatment in Sacramento, California.
-To give your smile the treatment it needs, call Sierra Oaks Dental at (916) 481-2000 to schedule your appointment with Dr. Peter Kim, Dr. William Altig or Dr. Eric Gregg.
+To give your smile the treatment it needs, call Sierra Oaks Dental at (916) 481-2000 to schedule your appointment with Dr. Peter Kim or Dr. William Altig.

 What Is Endodontics?